vincentzhang96/HearthCaptureLib/readme.md

 =================

-HearthCaptureLib (HCL for short) is a Java library that captures and parses packets from a Hearthstone game session running on the main machine.
+HearthCaptureLib (HCL for short) is a Java library that captures and parses packets from a Hearthstone game session running on the same machine.

 Requires Java 8